 - As much as possible, avoid close contact with people who are sick.

 - Video: Flu Attack!
 How a Virus Invades Your Body

 - Tamiflu Facts

-- Pneumococcal vaccine recommened for certain high-risk groups (available at Health Services)
+- Pneumococcal vaccine recommended for certain high-risk groups (available at Health Services)

 - How to Care for Those Sick with the Flu

 - Doubling Up on Flu and Cold Remedies May Harm Liver